Unleash/unleash/website/docs/reference/rbac.md

 - **create/edit variants**

   Lets the user create and edit variants within the project.
+(Deprecated with v4.21 in favor of the environment permission for variants)

 ### Environment permissions